 Contractor personnel shall wear suitable work shoes with defined heel and non-slip soles.
 Steel toes or metal cleats on the sole or heel of shoes are prohibited.
 Shoelaces are to be kept short so they do not pose a tripping hazard.
 Athletic shoes, sandals, open-toed shoes, moccasins and/or shoes with heels higher than 1” are not permitted.

 Contractor personnel shall have a non-metallic, working flashlight after dark or when working in the subway.

+All employees shall wear an undamaged hard hat with current rail safety sticker affixed, CTA standard safety vest, eye protection and face-mask / face-covering performing work all times while on CTA right-of-way.
+Noise protection shall be used when necessary.
+The Contractor must also comply with all OSHA requirements as required for the work.
+The CTA shall provide the rail safety sticker to each Contractor employee upon successful completion of the Rail Right-of-Way Safety Training.

+Contractor and Subcontractor employees assigned to work adjacent to or above the CTA right-of-way shall wear a face-mask / face-covering while performing work on CTA property

 B. Contractor and Subcontractor employees assigned to work adjacent to or above the CTA right-of-way shall wear a CTA standard safety vest at all times.
 Personnel without current Rail Safety Training and a valid property permit shall not enter onto any CTA Right-of-Way.